2011 Nobel Peace Prize

 The 2011 Nobel Peace Prize was jointly awarded to three female political activists.
-Two African and one Asian female were awarded for their persistence in obtaining equal rights for women.
+Two African and one Asian woman were awarded for their persistence in obtaining equal rights for women.

 Laureates

 The joint laureated were: Liberian President Ellen Johnson Sirleaf (b.
 1938), Liberian activist Leymah Gbowee (b.
 1972) and Yemeni politician Tawakkul Karman (b.
 1979) "for their non-violent struggle for the safety of women and for women’s rights to full participation in peace-building work".
 In announcing the award on 7 October 2011, the chairman of the Norwegian Nobel Committee, Thorbjørn Jagland, stressed the link between women's rights, peace and democracy.

 Nomination and announcement

 The winner is selected by the Norwegian Nobel Committee from nominations by others.
 There were 241 nominations for the 2011 award, which included the European Union, WikiLeaks and individuals connected with the Arab Spring such as Israa Abdel Fattah and Wael Ghonim.

 The five members of the Nobel Committee are appointed by the Norwegian Parliament to roughly reflect the party makeup of that body.
 The Committee members may not be current parliament members or government officials.